sagemath/sagewiki_to_gh-2022-10-10/prep/2012/sessions.md

 = Session Schedule: MAA PREP Workshop =

-= this is mostly a copy of the 2011 page and not everything has been updated =

 Summer 2012

 Each day is a total of four hours online, broken into two 2-hour sessions.
 Please get set up in Blackboard Collaborate a few minutes before the start time, paying special attention to the [[prep/2012/TeleConference|guidelines]] (especially about your session name and headphones).
 We will post links to recordings of each session to the course email list shortly after the conclusion of the session.